 This is one of my favorites!
 Coordinating and maintaining a club would look outstanding on a resume.
 It takes organizational skills, follow-through, commitment, creativity, leadership skills, time management skills and more.
-Summer reading groups, a community clean-up group, a wildlife club, a skateboard club are all great examples.
+Summer reading groups, a community clean-up group, a wildlife club, and a skateboard club are all great examples.
 Check out my project-based learning resource, Start a Club, which includes a guide and all of the templates needed to get started.

 I have a college and career readiness PBL bundle in my TpT store that includes most of the resources mentioned in this blog post.
 You can save a lot of money by choosing the bundle vs. each product individually.